Open air. Open book. Open mind.

 Readings on the grassy riverbank

-The main festival takes place over the course of a day, from noon to 6pm, at five accessible, outdoor venues and one indoor venue all located within the small village of Eden Mills.
+In a typical year, the main festival takes place over the course of a day, from noon to 6pm, at five accessible, outdoor venues and one indoor venue all located within the small village of Eden Mills.
 Sets of writers present their recent work at intimate venues including expansive grassy gardens that slope down to the water.
-Venues include the Common, Sculpture Garden, Cottage, Mill, Rivermead (indoor), and Jenny’s Place (children’s area).
-The venues are at most three minutes’ walking distance from each other (at most 500 meters) over paved streets reserved for pedestrians.
-Buses take festival goers from the parking area down into the village, or guests can choose to walk the less-than 1 km down to the festival.
+Venues include The Common, The Meadow, The Cottage, The Mill, Rivermead (indoor), and Jenny’s Place (children’s area).
+The venues are at most three minutes’ walking distance from each other (maximum 500 meters) over paved streets reserved for pedestrians.
+Shuttle buses take festival goers from the parking area into the village, or guests can choose to walk the less-than 1 km to the festival gates.

-The festival presents 40 to 50 established and emerging Canadian writers every year including fiction writers, poets, nonfiction writers, playwrights, spoken word poets, young adult and children’s authors.
-It also features the winners of the festival’s writing competitions for new talent, Guelph-area writers, and MFA students from the Guelph/Humber MFA in Creative Writing.
+The festival presents more than 60 established and emerging Canadian writers every year including fiction writers, poets, nonfiction writers, playwrights, spoken word poets, young adult and children’s authors.
+It also features the winners of the festival’s writing competitions, Guelph-area writers, and students from The University of Guelph Creative Writing MFA program.
 Our special children’s area hosts children’s writers and entertainers.